mobilecoinofficial/awesome-mobilecoin/directory/0000_Signal/README.md

 --------------------------

 [MobileCoin](https://www.mobilecoin.com/)\
 MobileCoin is a cryptocurrency designed to be used as digital cash on your phone.
-Information about the transaction is private: sender, receiver, amount transferred, and message are all unknown to Signal.
+Information about the transaction is encrypted: sender, receiver, amount transferred, and message are all unknown to Signal.

 * * * * *